Minimuino/thumbstick-deadzones/README.md

 Now try the slowest movement you can perform with both radial and scaled radial deadzones.
 You will notice that with the scaled radial you have a wider speed range, in particular at low speeds.
 The transition from stillnes to movement is much smoother with scaled radial.

 Ideally, this would be the deadzone that fits every project's needs.
 Unfortunately, this is not true.
 Sometimes we don't want the same amount of deadzone along an axis.
 At the demo, select the scaled radial deadzone and try to follow one of the horizontal blue lines at high speed.
-It's possible, but far from easy to get a pure horizontal motion (i.e. look at the bottom left corner of the screen and try to get a 0 on the second axis).
+It's possible, but far from easy to get a pure horizontal motion (i.e. motion in X axis only).
+Look at the bottom left corner of the screen and try to get a 0 on the second axis.
 Many applications that work with analog input need at the same time to help the user to perform pure horizontal/vertical motion.
 So for this environments we need a special deadzone type.

 How could we accomplish this?
 Well, one step at a time.
 We know that